A Bird's Eye View of Nonlinear System Identification: Choice of Model Class

 Probably the most important choice is to decide if ${\cal M}^{\rm c}$ will be linear or not.
 This of course has to do with the intended use of the model.
 For instance, although linear models are admittedly less effective in representing systems in general, they could be preferred, say, for control purposes.
 Within the class of linear models, there are some subclasses as, for instance, transfer functions and state space representations.
 If a model is intended to implement a Kalman filter, then ${\cal M}^{\rm c}$ is likely to be the class of linear models in state-space form \citep{van_dem/96,bor_gar/11}.

-In the realm of nonlinear model classes, the variety is very large, in what follows only a few are mentioned: Volterra series \citep{cam_eal/06}, nonlinear output frequency response functions \citep{bay_eal/18}, Hammerstein and Wiener models \citep{bai/02,agu_eal/05iee}.
+In the realm of nonlinear model classes, the variety is very large, in what follows only a few are mentioned: Volterra series \citep{cam_eal/06}, nonlinear output frequency response functions \citep{bay_eal/18}, Hammerstein and Wiener models \citep{bai/02,agu_eal/05iee,sch_tie/17}.
 These model classes have been surveyed in \citep{bil/80}.
 Polynomial and rational NARMAX (nonlinear autoregressive moving average models with exogenous variables) \citep{leo_bil/85a,bil_che/89b,bil_zhu/91}.
 A recent overview of such model classes and related methods can be found in \citep{bil/13book}.
-Differential equations (continuous-time models) have been used in \citep{gou_let/94,man_eal/12}, radial-basis functions \citep{che_eal/90rbf,oga_eal/96} and neural networks \citep{nar_par/90,che_eal/90nn,bil_che/92,bal_gom/02}.
+Differential equations (continuous-time models) have been used in \citep{gou_let/94,man_eal/12}, radial-basis functions \citep{che_eal/90rbf,oga_eal/96} and neural networks \citep{nar_par/90,che_eal/90nn,bil_che/92,bal_gom/02,for_pig/21}.
+See \citep{roc_ser/17} and references therein for a description of NARX neuro-fuzzy models.
 The main motivation for using such nonlinear representations is that they are universal approximations, hence regardless of the features of \s , such model classes are sufficiently general to represent the system.

 The model classes mentioned in the previous paragraph can be classified as global in the sense that a single model structure is used to map the whole set of inputs to the outputs.
 On the other extreme, one finds models formed by a combination of linear models that are responsible for representing the data only locally \citep{bar_sou/16,bar_eal/18,liu_eal/19}.
 See \citep{joh_fos/93,got_eal/98} for some early works on this topic.
 An intermediary class is that of regional models \citep{jun_eal/15}.